alejandra-leal/nozomi-movie-challenge/README.md

 # Nozomi Movie App

-Nozomi comes from the word "hope" in japanese, doesn't really have anything to do with movies, but we should never lose it.
+Nozomi comes from the word "hope" in japanese, doesn't really have anything to do with movies, but we should never lose it <3.

 ## Prerequisites